Frequently Asked Questions

 • When can I change plans?

-Members may enroll in a plan during the 2024 Annual Enrollment Period from October 15 through December 7.
+Members may enroll in a plan during the Annual Enrollment Period from October 15 through December 7.

 Beneficiaries have the option of changing plans and adding or dropping Part D Coverage.
 Contact Customer Service for details.

-The 2024 Medicare Advantage Open Enrollment period is from January 1 to March 31.
-During this time, members may enroll in another Medicare Advantage plan, or disenroll from their Medicare Advantage plan and return to Original Medicare.
+The Medicare Advantage Open Enrollment period is from January 1 to March 31.
+During this time, current members may enroll in another Medicare Advantage plan, or disenroll from their Medicare Advantage plan and return to Original Medicare.
 Individuals may make only one election during the Open Enrollment period.

 Optional supplemental coverage: